CLARKYBOI/AWS-Security/README.md

 EC2 Instance Profile - IAM role attached to the EC2 instance
   - Giving permissions for applications on those instances to interact with other AWS services
+      - Allowing to upload logs to S3, write to an RDS DB and Cloudwatch